flutter/website/src/docs/development/add-to-app/ios/project-setup.md

    Flutter plugins.
 Manually embed the frameworks, and update your existing application's build settings in Xcode.

+{{site.alert.note}}
+Your app will not run on a simulator with Flutter's Release framework.
+You can run with the Debug framework on a simulator or a real device, and Release on a real device.
+{{site.alert.end}}

+Using Flutter will [increase your app size][].

 ### Option A - Embed with CocoaPods and the Flutter SDK

 This method requires every developer working on your project to have a locally installed